schester44/hhvip-ci/README.md

 # This repo is extremely outdated, does not utilize best practices, and likely has some xss vulnerabilities associated with it.
-I would not use this.
+This is the first project I ever created.
+Probably best not to use much of this cod

 HHVIP
 ======